ColdLogical/VIPER-Templates/README.md

 # What are These?

-These templates create fully configured, and tested, base VIPER stacks in either Swift 2.3 or 3.0.
+These templates create fully configured, and tested, base VIPER stacks in either Swift 2.3 or Swift 3 -> Swift 4.
 There is also the ability to choose between XCTest and [Quick & Nimble](https://github.com/Quick/Nimble) unit tests.

 The [VIPER](../../wiki/VIPER) Templates create a large amount of files for just two templates.
 Its probably something you aren't used too, and can be a bit overwhelming if you're just getting into [VIPER](../../wiki/VIPER).
 However, understand that a lot of time, effort, and thought has gone into each of these files and their structure.